 - Domestic violence

-Victims of sexual abuse may be able to sue their attackers or those who allowed the abuse to happen.
-For example, Kirk has successfully handled sex abuse cases against daycares and schools.
+Victims of sexual abuse Seattle may be able to sue their attackers or those who allowed the abuse to happen.
+For example, Kirk has successfully handled sex abuse cases as a Seattle sex crime lawyer and daycare injury attorney in Seattle against many daycares and schools.

 Statute of Limitations on Sexual Abuse